 30 Ways to Brainstorm Production Company Names

-With over 12,000 production companies in the United States alone as of March 2019, brainstorming creative production company names for your new company and coming up with something that’s interesting, informative, and most importantly, unique, may seem daunting.
+With over 12,000 production companies in the United States alone as of March 2019, brainstorming creative production company names for your new company that are interesting, informative, and most importantly, unique, may seem daunting.

 And, yeah, it is — it is somehow the most important, most difficult, and likely the first decision you’ll have to make as a new producer, among others.
 But it doesn’t have to stop you before you’ve even begun.

 With this list of 30 ways to come up with cool and exciting production company names, complete with examples from some of Hollywood’s most successful production companies, you’ll have a top production company name that defines your creative vision and captures your corporate mandate, all before you even have to send a PA out for lunch.